SmartlyDressedGames/Unturned-Docs/ItemAsset/GunAsset.md

 **Damage_Falloff_Multiplier** *float*: Percentage of damage to apply at maximum range.
 For example, a value of 0.25 with a damage of 40 means 10 damage will be dealt at maximum range.
 Defaults to 1.

 **Damage_Falloff_Range** *float*: Percentage of maximum range where damage begins decreasing according to multiplier.
 For example, a value of 0.3 with a range of 200 means damage begins dropping off after 60 meters.
 Defaults to 1.

+**Damage\_Falloff\_Max\_Range** *float*: Percentage of maximum range where damage finishes decreasing according to multiplier.
+For example, a value of 0.6 with a range of 200 means damage finishes dropping off after 120 meters.
+Defaults to 1.

 **Instakill_Headshots** *bool*: If true, performing a headshot on a player will instantly kill that player.
 This does not apply to zombies who have been headshot, unless the single-player world or multiplayer server's difficulty configuration has `Weapons_Use_Player_Damage` enabled.
 Defaults to false.